giordebug/verbamanent/recipes/thorsten_DE/README.md

-# 🐸💬 TTS Thorsten Recipes
+# 🐸💬 tts Thorsten Recipes

 For running the recipes you need the [Thorsten-Voice](https://github.com/thorstenMueller/Thorsten-Voice) dataset.